 Once you have fried all the donuts, remove the napkins from the baking pan; the boñelos needs some oil for good texture.
 Plain donuts freeze and reheat well.
 Freeze in freezer bags and squeeze the air out.
 When ready to eat, thaw then reheat in the microwave or in an air fryer.
-Donuts out of the air fryer will be slightly crispy again.
+Donuts out of the air fryer will be slightly crispy again, and you can coat these in sugar too.